No products in the cart.

 Wrong Temperature and Humidity

 Another critical factor is the temperature for healthy growth.
-For example, your lucky bamboo plant prefers medium temperatures of 65°F to 95°F (18°C to 35°C. A too high temperature removes too much moisture, while a too low-temperature results in chill damage.
+For example, your lucky bamboo plant prefers medium temperatures of 65°F to 95°F (18°C to 35°C. A too-high temperature removes too much moisture, while too low-temperature results in chill damage.